Communote/communote.github.io/doc/install_requirements.md

 title: 1 System requirements
 tags: [installation]
 keywords: installation, system requirements, java, apache tomcat, windows or linux, database
-last_updated: December 9, 2018
+last_updated: April 14, 2019
 ---

 **Communote has the following software requirements:**

 * 32-bit or 64-bit Linux or Windows system
-* Oracle's Java 8 runtime environment
+* Oracle's Java 8 runtime environment or OpenJDK 8 (tested with AdoptOpenJDK)
+  * note on OpenJDK: you actually only need the Java runtime environment (JRE) for running Communote, but some providers and Linux distibutions only provide the full Java development kit (JDK).
+Since JDK includes the JRE, taking the full package is OK.
 * a database management system.
 Supported are
   * PostgreSQL 9.5 or 9.6
   * MySQL 5.6